Yorozuya-san/Basic-Genetic-Algo/README.md

 # Basic-Genetic-Algo
-A basic genetic algorithm implementation.
+A basic genetic algorithm implementation using roulette wheel method for fitness selection with a one point crossover.